da-luce/cornell-autobike/README.md

 - **Planning and Decision-Making Layer**: Plans the optimal path to the next waypoint [^2].
 The path planning subsystem refines the route through the configuration space--we aim to use a Hybrid A* algorithm [^3].
 The behavioral planning module handles high-level decisions, such as stopping at red lights or and obeying road rules (this is not as important as path planning).
 Given the path, we can easily deduce how we need to adjust our steering/speed to achieve the next point.

 - **Control Layer**: This is not our responsibility

+### Infrastructure

+#### Why Docker?

+- Code is always reproducible and consistent across all environments
+- Docker encapsulates everything needed, including system-level dependencies, apt packages, and other tools, not just Python libraries like virtual environments do
+-

+#### Why ROS?

+- ROS (Robot Operating System) is widely used across the robotics industry, providing a reliable and well-supported framework
+- ROS provides built-in tools and frameworks for asynchronous communication (e.g., publishers, subscribers, services, and actions), so we don't need to implement these from scratch
+- ROS includes powerful tools for visualizing data (e.g., RViz) and monitoring system performance, aiding in development and debugging

+### A Note on ROS GUIs

+Certain ROS tools like `rqt` and `rqt_graph` can work quite well using X11 forwarding, even on macOS with Apple Silicon.
+However, more complex 3D visualization tools like `RViz2` and simulation environments like `Gazebo` seem to struggle with X forwarding on macOS, especially on Apple Silicon (issues from XQuartz to Docker to everything inbetween), or dont't work outright.

+On the NVIDIA Jetson, tools like RViz and Gazebo should work smoothly without these limitations using X11 forwarding.

+For Apple Silicon, using a VNC server inside the container is an alternative solution, but performance has been lackluster in practice due to latency and rendering issues.

+A potential solution for visualizing built-in ROS message types in these environments is to use ROSboard.
+ROSboard renders ROS data types using WebGL directly in a web browser, bypassing the need for complex GUI forwarding or VNC setups.
+This approach works cross-platform, offering a lightweight and responsive alternative for visualizing ROS topics.
+More work is needed if we are rending custom data types though.

 ## Citations